arincons2/SQL-Project-Air-quality-management-system/README.md

 - SQLite with DBeaver 25.0
 - Aggregation Expressions
 - Common Table Expressions (CTEs)
+- Unions (UNION ALL)
 - Joins (Inner joins)
 - Window functions

 ## **Methodology**
+The data correspond to Pereira (Colombia), period 2022 to 2024.
+The air quality measures correspond to Air Quality station Carder - Las Americas, Pereira, period 2022 to 2024.
+There are two datasets: the weather and the air quality datasets.
-The daily weather data includes the date, daily minimum temperature, daily maximum temperature, daily average temperature, and daily precipitation, obtained from https://www.weatherandclimate.info/monitor/?id=80210&month=11&year=2024.
-The air quality data comprises the date and PM2.5 levels, collected from http://sisaire.ideam.gov.co/ideam-sisaire-web/consultas.xhtml.
+- The daily weather data includes the date, daily minimum temperature, daily maximum temperature, daily average temperature, and daily precipitation, obtained from https://www.weatherandclimate.info/monitor/?id=80210&month=11&year=2024.
+- The air quality data comprises the date and PM2.5 levels, collected from http://sisaire.ideam.gov.co/ideam-sisaire-web/consultas.xhtml.

 The downloaded CSV files were opened in MS Excel, where a new Date column was created.
 The updated Excel files were then saved as CSVs and uploaded into SQL's DBeaver.
-In DBeaver, there are two working tables: 1.
-A weather table with columns for Date, daily maximum temperature, daily minimum temperature, daily average temperature, and daily precipitation.
-2. An air quality table with columns for Date and PM2.5 levels.
-Data management in SQL involves the following tasks:
+In DBeaver, there are two working tables:
+- A weather table with columns for Date, daily maximum temperature, daily minimum temperature, daily average temperature, and daily precipitation.
+- An air quality table with columns for Date and PM2.5 levels.

+The data management in SQL involves the following tasks:
 -	Data Profiling, which includes aggregation and basic queries: 1.
 Identification of null values.
 2. Calculation of average, minimum, and maximum values.
 3. Count of the number of rows.
 4. Detection of illogical (outlier) values.
 -	Combination of Weather and Air Quality Tables, utilizing INNER joins.
 -	Basic analysis of the relationship between weather and air quality, which involves INNER joins, Common Table Expressions (CTEs) and window functions.
 This includes analyzing PM2.5 values in relation to temperature and precipitation levels.